Skydio 2, a $1,000 self-flying drone, will get videos a GoPro can't

 Trying the Skydio 2

 I tried the Skydio 2, and it works well even for drone newbies.
-I can't vouch for its low-light abilities, but it had no trouble at a sunny field near the company's headquarters in Redwood City, California.
+I can't vouch for its low-light abilities, but it had no trouble at a sunny field near the company's headquarters.

 I could flick the drone here or there with the beacon.
 Pushing arrow buttons sent the drone farther or reeled it back in so I could choose the distance I liked.